 |Geoffrey Holder as Baron Samedi in Live and Let Die (1973).|

-Holder was the perfect foil for James Bond.
-While Bond reflected the posh, orderly world of Great Britain, Geoffrey Holder typified the exotic world of the Caribbean.
-His performance as Baron Samedi made such an impression on me that it continued to haunt me even decades later.
-When I decided to write "Island on Fire", a novel about the 1902 eruption of Mount Pelee in Martinique, I knew I had to include voodoo elements.
-Even in the 21st century, voodoo is an inescapable part of life in the West Indies.
-From Cuba to Haiti to Trinidad, black magic and superstition still affect day-to-day life.
-In Martinique, the discovery of ritualistic voodoo objects out in the public square still makes headlines in local newspapers and is the source of much fear and anxiety among the population.
+Geoffrey Holder was the perfect foil for James Bond.
+While Bond reflected the posh, orderly world of Great Britain, Holder typified the exotic, mystical world of the Caribbean.
+His performance as Baron Samedi made such an impression on me that it continued to haunt me decades later.
+When I decided to write "Island on Fire", a novel about the eruption of Mount Pelee in Martinique, I knew I had to include voodoo in the story.
+Even in the 21st century, voodoo is an inescapable part of life in the Caribbean.
+From Cuba to Haiti and down to Trinidad, black magic and superstition still affect day-to-day life.
+In Martinique, the discovery of ritualistic voodoo objects in the public square still makes headlines in local newspapers and is the source of much fear and anxiety among the population.

 |Even today, voodoo ritualistic objects can still be seen in Martinique.|

 I felt that any novel set in Martinique had to contain a voodoo theme.
 Quimbois, as voodoo is called in the French West Indies, has existed for centuries.
-I based my character, Gaston Faustin Jacquet, aka the Grand Zamy, on an actual witch doctor called the Gran-Zongle who terrorized the island in the 50's and '60's with his lethal brand of voodoo that allegedly killed up to 402 people until his suicide in 1965 due to remorse.
-The voodoo scenes in my novel are based on the work of two French investigative journalists who documented the practice of voodoo in the French West Indies in the 1960's.
-While the story is fictional and the characters are products of my own imagination, it is based on eye-witness testimony.
-Please read a sample from "Island on Fire", where natural disaster, black magic, and political intrigue collide in a brand new work of historical historical fiction.
+I based my character, Gaston Faustin Jacquet, aka the Grand Zamy, on an actual voodoo sorcerer called the Gran-Zongle who terrorized the island in the 50's and '60's with his lethal brand of voodoo that allegedly killed up to 402 people.
+His killing rampage was finally put to an end when he committed suicide in 1965 due to remorse.
+The voodoo scenes in my novel are based on the work of two French investigative journalists who documented the practice of voodoo in the French West Indies in a shocking exposé.
+While my novel is fictional and the characters are products of my imagination, I based the techniques on eye-witness testimony.
+Please read a sample from "Island on Fire", where natural disaster, black magic, and political intrigue collide in a brand new work of historical fiction.

 |The Gran Zongle was a real voodoo quimboiseur in the 1960's who may have killed up to 402 people with his particularly lethal brand of black magic according to his suicide note.|